 Once you sign up for the workshop, you will be

-given further information for booking your room and meal plan.
+given further information for booking your room.

 Upon arrival, Thursday afternoon, you will be greeted by the beauty and serenity of Mo Ranch.
 Once you're checked in, you might wander the grounds a little and then join the group for dinner, followed by an after dinner meeting.

 We'll have a common meeting space we use to discuss activities and plans.
 You will have plenty of time to explore, photograph, relax, and have fun.
 We'll work on various group photographic projects, enjoying the wonder of Mo Ranch.
 Kevin will be there to help you with any photography challenges you might encounter and to answer any questions.

 Weather permitting, you will have opportunities to go out with Kevin at night to photograph the night sky and play around with light painting techniques.
 If you're an early morning person, you can join the group to go out before breakfast and photograph the sunrise from one of the many overlooks above the Guadalupe River.